-In late winter/early spring, cut out all deadwood and damaged branches back to the first strongly-growing set of leaf buds.
+In late winter/early spring, cut out all the dead wood and damaged branches back to the first strongly growing set of leaf buds.

-Mid-spring is when you can expect to see the strong growth of the new season, and this is a good time to cut out excess stems so that you have evenly spaced stems. this will encourage all-over flowers, many of which carry double flower-heads.
+Mid-spring is when you can expect to see the strong growth of the new season.
+This is a good time to cut out excess stems so that you have evenly spaced stems.
+This will encourage all-over flowers, many of which carry double flower-heads.

 2. Abutilon 'Kentish Belle'

-With attractive red and yellow flowers, the Abutilon cannot decide if it is a climber or a stand-alone shrub, but is very easy to train up a trellis by tying the stems to the support, which makes for a tidier plant.
+With attractive red and yellow flowers, the abutilon cannot decide if it is a climber or a standalone shrub.
+But it is very easy to train up a trellis by tying the stems to the support, which makes for a tidier plant.

-Abutilons are greedy, and so thrive better when planted directly into a border or very large pot, situated in a place where it can receive regular watering and feed easily, especially if grown in a container.
+Abutilons are greedy and thrive better when planted directly into a border or very large pot, situated in a place where they can receive regular watering and feed easily, especially if grown in a container.

 They can withstand light frost but will become dormant if temperatures fall below 20°F. Winter flowering is only possible if daytime temperatures do not fall below 60°F.

-They can be planted anywhere in the garden that offers sunshine or light shade, but do best protected from the strongest winds.
+They can be planted anywhere in the garden that offers sunshine or light shade, but they do best when protected from strong winds.

 3. Nasturtium 'Flame Thrower'

-Half-hardy annuals, this nasturtium can climb, trail or otherwise spread, and are covered with the most delicious yellow, cream, scarlet and orange split-petal flowers that give it an attractive ragged look, and its leaves are ivy-shaped.
+Half-hardy annuals, this nasturtium can climb, trail or otherwise spread, and are covered with the most delicious yellow, cream, scarlet and orange split-petal flowers.
+This gives it an attractive, ragged look.

-They are fragrant which is unusual for nasturtiums, and of course their leaves are edible.
+They are fragrant, which is unusual for nasturtiums.
+Also, their ivy-shaped leaves are edible.

 Nasturtiums can be grown in full sun or partial shade, though the former will ensure better blooms.
 They will flower all summer long.

-More commonly known as Black Eyed Susan, Thunbergias are very vigorous, fast-growing annual climbers that will quickly scramble over a garden obelisk or trellis, brightening even the gloomiest days up with their profusion of bright orange-colored flowers.
+More commonly known as Black-Eyed Susans, thunbergias are very vigorous, fast-growing annual climbers that will quickly scramble over a garden obelisk or trellis, brightening even the gloomiest days up with their profusion of bright, orange-colored flowers.

-Grown from seed in the year it is to flower, Thunbergia alata 'Superstar' is a real superstar is anyone's garden.
+Grown from seed in the year it is to flower, Thunbergia alata 'Superstar' is indeed a real superstar in anyone's garden.
 Plant in rich, moist soil with full sun near a support structure, about 14–16” apart.